ArchDev-Percival/CodeAssignment/README.md

-# Auth0 powering Cruise0 - A Proof of Concept for Travel0
+# Cruise0 - An IAM Proof of Concept powered by Auth0

 ## Purpose:
 A front-end single page application in React.js to demonstrate the power of the Auth0 React SDK to help Cruise0 meet its core authentication/authorization requirements with minimal code.

 **-----------------------**

 **-----------------------**

 ## Setup